BaoCodeLab/VarAnnoFastJ/README.md

      -s CDS_SEQ, --CDS_seq CDS_SEQ        dictionary of CDS sequence file parsed from parse_gpff
      -t [TABLE [TABLE ...]], --table [TABLE [TABLE ...]]       tab-delimited file containing SNPs

+#### The snp command makes annotations for SNPs using the dictionary output files from the command preprocess.
+The snp file should be in vcf format or user-prepared tab-delimited format with each line for a single SNP.
+The first, second, and third column of the user-prepared SNP file should be contig ID/chromosome ID, SNP start position on contig/chromosome, SNP end position/chromosome, respectively.
+SNP end position is only needed for fragments of consecutive SNP.